 The Next Step: Remote Production in the Cloud

 At Haivision, we believe if remote production is the first step to creating efficiencies, then the second step is executing on the vision of cloud-based production.
-This is why our latest innovation, SRT Hub, our cloud connectivity and routing platform, will see its public preview launch at IBC this year.
-A facilitator to further production efficiencies, SRT Hub replaces satellite by harnessing the power of the cloud and removing the effects of distance while supporting multi-vendor production.
+This is why our latest innovation, Haivision Hub, our cloud connectivity and routing platform, will see its public preview launch at IBC this year.
+A facilitator to further production efficiencies, Haivision Hub replaces satellite by harnessing the power of the cloud and removing the effects of distance while supporting multi-vendor production.
 Broadcast production requires solutions from multiple vendors to cover the entire broadcast workflow.
-SRT Hub provides the critical “glue” between vendors to execute on live and file-based multi-vendor workflows, making it easier and faster than ever before for broadcasters to bring content in from the field and get it to air quickly.
+Haivision Hub provides the critical “glue” between vendors to execute on live and file-based multi-vendor workflows, making it easier and faster than ever before for broadcasters to bring content in from the field and get it to air quickly.

 Seeing is Believing

-To learn more about SRT Hub or to discover why Haivision customer Riot Games has been shortlisted for an IBC2019 Innovation Award for building and deploying a scalable and flexible REMI workflow to support their major tournaments around the world, book a meeting with one of our broadcast experts at IBC.
+To learn more about Haivision Hub or to discover why Haivision customer Riot Games has been shortlisted for an IBC2019 Innovation Award for building and deploying a scalable and flexible REMI workflow to support their major tournaments around the world, book a meeting with one of our broadcast experts at IBC.